gkaf89/NCC-Trainings/Courses/docs/cuda/exercise-3.md

-We will now look into the basic matrix multiplication.
+We will now look into basic matrix multiplication.
 In this example, we will perform the matrix multiplication.
 Matrix multiplication involves a nested loop.
 Again, most of the time, we might end up doing computation with a nested loop.
 Therefore, studying this example would be good practice for solving the nested loop in the future.

 <figure markdown>